EdJoPaTo/eve-kill-showoff/README.md

 - Download the files from the current [Release](https://github.com/EdJoPaTo/eve-kill-showoff/releases).
 - Host them on your webserver (nginx does that pretty well for static content).
 - modify `assets/kills.json` with your own kill ids to show.
+  - Tip: The list (json) can easily be edited from scripts.

 ## Development